tosmi-ansible/ansible-pipeline-demo/README.md

 - ansible-automation-platform: for our installation of a minimal Automation Controller instance

-Don't worry about settings up all those tools, we got you covered here.
+Don't worry about setting up all those tools, we got you covered here.
 See section [Setup](#Setup).

 ## Why OpenShift?